Now the Goodsons moved nearer to

 he

 could."
-"If I had hit her as hard as I could," Gerald grumbled, "I'd a'
+"If I had hit her as hard as I could," Gerald allowed, "I'd a'

 This was the teacher Nelly